Skip to content

 }

-Problem: Your schema is registered but doesn’t appear in the package settings page.
+Problem: Your schema is registered but doesn’t appear in the extension settings modal.

 Solutions: